2ID and ROK Army test water purification during Ulchi Freedom Shield

 |0

-This work, 2ID and ROK Army test water purification during Ulchi Freedom Shield [Image 3 of 3], by SPC Cheyenne Mayer, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 2ID and ROK Army test water purification during Ulchi Freedom Shield, by SPC Cheyenne Mayer, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.